The Absolutely True Part-Time Diary of an Indian

 Lonnie Collins Motion learns to pour out memories and feelings in a poetry journal.
 He writes about the night his parents died.
 About his little sister, Lili.
 About his foster mom.
 About the teacher he admires who doesn’t understand what his life is really like.
 His story unfolds, poem by poem, packed with emotion and insight.

 One of the most powerful things about a novel-in-poetry is the power of each line.
 The narrative has been distilled down to just a few words, yet it’s enough to paint a complete picture of what Lonnie sees and experiences.
 There are simply not enough stories like this one, both in its approach to storytelling and in the story itself.
-Lonnie is easy to love – his … Continue reading
+Lonnie is easy to love … Continue reading

 Beneath the oppressive rule of her stepfather, Lakshmi and her mother carve out a meager living in their remote village in the mountains of Nepal.
 They dream of a life of plenty: a tin roof, a jacket for the baby.
 Lakshmi dreams of the day she will marry the village boy to whom she is betrothed.

 Monsoon rains and her stepfather’s gambling addiction destroy the family’s crops.
 Lakshmi learns of a job in the city.
 She can work as a maid and send money home to support her family.
 A beautiful woman comes to escort her to her new home.
 But something isn’t right.
 Money changes hands.
 More money than Lakshmi can imagine passes from the lovely woman to her stepfather.
-She is taken over … Continue reading
+She is … Continue reading

 The Merit Birds